 10 step by step tricks for finding a cheap trip or cheap vacation.
 Starting for the easiest and most convenient methods, and ending with maybe the most fun ways.
 Follow these 10 tricks for finding the cheapest trip:

-- Wait until end of standard vacation period.
+- Wait until the end of the standard vacation period.

 - Choose a destination that is not one of the most popular ones.